kyleabeauchamp/FullStack/slides.md

 </footer>

 ---
-title: Benchmarking Small Molecule Forcefields at the Scale of NIST
-class: segue dark nobackground

----
 title: Models are made to be broken
-subtitle: How can we falsify and refine computer based models?
+subtitle: Benchmarking Small Molecule Forcefields at the Scale of NIST

 - Chemistry and biophysics are labor-intensive
 - Thousands of parameters = thousands of measurements